-Pascal Laliberté, Ottawa, ON
+Pascal Laliberté, from Ottawa, Canada

 Ideas